Early Years Foundation Stage (EYFS)

 Through our EYFS curriculum, we aim to ensure our children develop the necessary skills, knowledge and attitude to achieve fulfilling lives.

 We teach to the Development Matters and EYFS Framework.
-We use Tapestry online learning journals to keep track of children’s progress; we collect data from observations at home and at school.
-We track data using Tapestry grids, phonics grids, and general overview of the Early Learning Goal (ELG) areas.
-We follow the Read Write Inc. Phonics Programme and use White Rose Mathematics.
+Tapestry online learning journals and other tools are used to keep track of pupil’s progress, communicate with home and to support children in reaching the Early Learning Goals (ELG).
+We follow the Read Write Inc. Phonics Programme and use Red Rose Mathematics.

 Implementation

 We endeavour to provide high quality teaching and learning in a language rich environment.
 We value, respect and care for all of our children.
 Each child is unique and brings an irreplaceable value to our classrooms.
-We provide a curriculum which is based upon their interests, accessible to them and links to the world around them which they know and understand.
+The curriculum is based upon their interests, is accessible to them and links to the world around them.

 The principles that guide the work in the EYFS are grouped into 4 themes: